awslabs/aws-video-transcriber/docs/en/deployment.md

 Use the following steps to deploy this solution on AWS.

-- Step 1：Launch the AWS CloudFormation template into your AWS account
+- Step 1: Launch the AWS CloudFormation template into your AWS account
       - Launch CloudFormation tempalte in AWS China Regions
       - Launch CloudFormation template in AWS Standard Regions
-- Step 2：Access the web interface
+- Step 2: Access the web interface
-- Step 3：Upload videos and perform operations related to video captions
+- Step 3: Upload videos and perform operations related to video captions

 ## Step 1: Launch the AWS CloudFormation template